-Excellent schools and education opportunities.
-90% of schools in the Borough are good or outstanding and school attainment at Key Stages 2 and 4 is above the national average.
+Excellent schools and education opportunities - 90% of Solihull education providers are deemed good or outstanding and school attainment at Key Stage 2 and Key Stage 4 is above the national average.

-Good Social Cohesion.
-80% of respondents to the Solihull Place Survey 2018 agree that people from different backgrounds get on well together in their local area.
+Good Social Cohesion - 83% of respondents to the Solihull Place Survey 2018 agree that people from different backgrounds get on well together in their local area.

 Amongst the challenges we face is how to adapt our local transport system to cope with current and forecast demand, and how to increase the proportion of people who commute by public transport, walking or cycling.
 Maximising public transport connectivity is essential in linking major employment sites to residential areas.

 In future many new jobs will require higher level skills.
 We are well placed to meet this skills requirement, however, some residents will require support to access these opportunities.
 Employment rates for those with lower skills, ill health (particularly for those with a mental health issue), carers and lone parents are much lower than the rest of the population.